Study Veterinary Nursing at University

 Applications are now open for the BSc Honours Veterinary Nursing Degree, starting in September 2025!

-This degree programme is delivered in partnership with Middlesex University, and is available to study from our campuses in Huntingdon, Leeds or North London.
+This programme is a joint initiative between The College of Animal Welfare, and Middlesex University, and is available to study from our campuses in Huntingdon, Leeds or North London.
 Throughout the course you’ll learn through a mix of theoretical study and practical experience, developing your clinical skills under the guidance of veterinary professionals.

 All modules are compulsory and are taught in semesters, with three semesters per year.
 Over the course of the degree programme, you will undertake the following modules: